-One year of experience in the California state service performing duties in the class of Special Agent Trainee, DOJ.
-(Completion of six months of service as a Special Agent Trainee, DOJ, will admit applicants to the examination, but they must satisfactorily complete one year of experience in this class before they can be considered eligible for appointment.)
+One year of experience in the California state service performing the duties of a class with a level of responsibility equivalent to Special Agent Trainee, Department of Justice.
+Applicants who have completed six months performing the duties of a Special Agent Trainee, Department of Justice, will be admitted to the examination, but they must satisfactorily complete one year of experience in the class of Special Agent Trainee, Department of Justice, before they will be considered eligible for appointment; and

-Education: Equivalent to completion of two years of college (60 semester units).
-(Additional qualifying experience may be substituted for the required college education on a year-for-year basis.)
+Education: Equivalent to completion of four years of college (120 semester units or 180 quarter units) from an accredited college or university.
+Additional qualifying experience may be substituted for the required college education on a year-for-year basis.

 Experience: One year of experience as a peace officer* in an investigative assignment performing civil, criminal or narcotics law enforcement work.
 (Patrol experience may be substituted for the required investigative experience on the basis of one year of patrol experience being equivalent to six months of investigative experience.)